MonsterPrograms/bonushunt/README.md

 - Amount Won
 - Return
 - Bonuses Remaining
+- Average Required
-- Live Average X Needed
+- Running Average

 If you appreciate my work regarding this project, then I am accepting crypto donations.
 Donations are not mandatory, but are highly appreciated.
 Please note that donations are non-refundable.